tdbowman/openAlt_W2021/USER_MANUAL.md

 ```

 ## 3. Ingesting the Data 🗃️
-These files will now need to be ingested into the database by another script: `pythonScripts/Ingest/main.py`.
-This script reads each JSON in the data directory, and inserts it into our MySQL database.
-Because the Event data does not contain the journal, publisher, authors, or titles for the DOI's, we utilized Dr. Bowman's database which is already populated with this data.
-If you are cloning the repository, *WILL NEED TO SOURCE THIS DATA YOURSELF*.
+These files will need to be ingested into the database by the following script: `pythonScripts/Ingest/main.py`.
+This script reads each JSON in the data directory, and inserts the events into the MySQL database.
+Again, the Event data does not contain the journal, publisher, authors, or titles for the DOI's.
+We utilized Dr. Bowman's database which was already populated with this data when we started this project.
+If you are cloning the repository, *you will need to source this data yourself*.
 This GitHub [repository](https://github.com/fabiobatalha/crossrefapi) is a good place to start.

 ### 3.1 Ingesting from JSON files
 #### Step by step guide:
-1. Create a file inside `crossrefeventdata/pythonScripts/Ingest` named `passwd.txt`.
+1. Create a file inside this folder: `crossrefeventdata/pythonScripts/Ingest` named `passwd.txt`.
 The only line in this file should be your MySQL password.
-2. Change the datadirectory for your JSON folder to suit your system (line 26).
+2. Change the datadirectory for your JSON folder to suit your system (line 26). *note, if not using the root MySQL account, you will need to change the MySQL user on line 31*
-3. Run `python main.py`
+3. Run `python main.py` in your preferred terminal.

 ### 3.2 Ingesting from PaperBuzz Data
 We were fortunate enough to be given a dump of Crossref JSON data from the nice folks at [Paperbuzz](http://paperbuzz.org/).
 This one time dump we recieved is simply Crossref Event data stored in a slighly different way.
 Here we document how we ingested this data, but can not provide a means for other to aquire this data.
 While the first 10,000 of such records are located in `crossrefeventdata/SQL/DOI_Author_Database/doi_json_dump_10k.csv`, we are not making the remaining data public at this time.
 Anyone cloning the repository will need to use see section 2.1 and ingest JSON data which they gather themselves.